micro/micro/doc/architecture.md

 The server is an interface to build a running microservice.
 It provides a way of serving RPC requests.

-## Go Platform
+## Go OS

-This is a microservice platform library built to be used with micro/go-micro.
+This is a microservice operating system library built to be used with micro/go-micro.
 It provides all of the fundamental tooling required to run and manage a microservice environment.
 It's pluggable just like go-micro.
 It will be especially vital for anything above 20+ services and preferred by